rocketacademy/bootcamp3.0-docs/README.md

 ## Curriculum Outline

 Rocket's Bootcamp contains 4 modules of 16 course days each, each of which culminates in a project.
-Rocket requires students complete module projects to continue in SWE Bootcamp.
+Rocket requires students complete module projects to continue in Coding Bootcamp.

 1. Frontend
    1. Build UI with HTML, React and CSS (individual project)